ladzaretti/windows-git-account-switch/README.md

 # Github user switching script for windows powershell
-> This script is swiching users via changing
+> This script is used for switching github users. <br>
-> git's global config and window certificate manager entry.
+> Done via changing git's global config and the corresponding window certificate manager entry.